amir-mostafa-hs/video-and-subtitle-project/README.md

 this project for play video and video subtitle for when we need it in Google Meet

 # howe to work:

+> Before performing the following steps, put your video file in the "video" folder and your subtitle file in the "subtitles" Porsche.

 ## First:

     Open the index.